 Landscape architecture is the profession that encompasses the analysis, planning, design, management and stewardship of the natural and built environment.
 Activities of a landscape architect include creating public parks, site planning for commercial and residential properties, reclaiming blighted areas, designing towns and historic preservation.
 Landscape architects have advanced education, professional training, specialized skills and licensure in 46 states.
 The licensure allows landscape architects to work on large-scale projects that lawfully requires their authorized architect's approval stamp.

 Landscape architects work internationally, often collaborating with engineers, architects, surveyors, community planners and other professionals.
 Many states require a landscape architect license.
-Many BYU students have gone on to pursue a MA in Landscape Architecture from a variety of schools throughout the nation.
+Many BYU students have gone on to pursue a masters degree in Landscape Architecture from a variety of schools throughout the nation.
+In 2023, 100% of BYU Plant & Landscape System students who applied placed into the top landscape architecture programs in the country.

 More information can be found at the following two websites: